-In 2012, two farmers approached the Easter Seals FARM Program with an idea for a fund raiser.
+In 2012, two farmers approached the Easterseals Wisconsin (ESW) FARM Program with an idea for a fundraiser.
 They suggested we find farmers who would be willing to donate a calf and then we would find a host farm to raise the animal.
 The proceeds from the sale of the animal would be donated to the FARM Program.

-ESW and AgrAbility of Wisconsin (AAW) recommend technology updates to farmers who have physical challenges in their farming tasks, and ESW’s funding sources then provide this recommended technology to these farmers.
+ESW and AgrAbility of Wisconsin (AAW) recommend technology updates to farmers who have physical challenges in their farming tasks, and ESW’s funding sources then provide this recommended technology to the farmer.

-In recent years, funding has been reduced, but the partnership of AAW and ESW remain committed to providing farmers with support and assistance to finding the resources they need to stay on the farm.
+In recent years, funding has been reduced, but the partnership of AAW and ESW remain committed to provide farmers with support and assistance to find the resources they need to stay on the farm.

 HOW IT WORKS: